-The Board currently has three (3) standing committees: the Audit Committee, the Compensation Committee and the Governance Committee.
+The Board has three (3) standing committees: the Audit Committee, the Compensation Committee and the Corporate Governance Committee.

 Antibe is relying on Section 6.1 of NI 52-110 with respect to the exemption from Part 3 (Composition of the Audit Committee) and Part 5 (Reporting Obligations) of NI 52-110.
 The Audit Committee is governed by its charter.
 A copy of the text of the Audit Committee’s charter, established in accordance with NI 52-110, is set out in Schedule B of its latest Information Circular.

-The Audit Committee is currently comprised of Dan Legault, Amal Khouri, and Chair, Walt Macnee.
+The Audit Committee is comprised of Walt Macnee (Chair), Amal Khouri and Dan Legault.
 Walt Macnee and Amal Khouri are independent members of the Audit Committee.
-Dan Legault is not considered independent as he is the Corporation’s current CEO.
+Dan Legault is not considered independent as he is the Corporation’s CEO.
 All members of the Audit Committee are financially literate within the meaning of NI 52-110.

 Each of the above-noted individuals has acted as a senior officer, director, or audit committee member of other public issuers or financially regulated corporations in the past and as such has obtained experience in performing responsibilities as a member of the Audit Committee.
 In such capacity, each of the above-noted individuals has experience in the preparation, analysis and/or evaluation of financial statements generally and an understanding of internal controls and procedures for financial reporting.
 Based on the foregoing, it is the Board’s conclusion that each of the members of the Audit Committee has an understanding of the accounting principles used by the Corporation to prepare its financial statements, the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and reserves and experience in evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Corporation’s financial statements.